 I did already know this, but the reminder didn’t hurt.
 It’s a perspective shifter for sure, and now it is one of my go-to parenting mantras.

 3. Just make decisions based on your values

 A straight-talking friend once told me that no matter what I do as a parent, my kids are going to think it was wrong.
 “Just make decisions based on your values, babe”, she said.

 And she was so right.
 If you keep your house organised and spotless, then your kids will probably think you were too uptight.
 If it is always messy, then they will just cringe at the memory of constantly losing everything.
 You can feed them an organic, vegan, raw, nut-free diet or Happy Meals three times a day, either way, they will grow up and live their lives however the hell they want to, and they’ll probably think you did everything wrong.

 Depressing, right?
 All we can do is trust our values.
 So, should you take the kids out of school for a week and take them to the snow?
 It depends really, what matters more to you; Fostering respect for commitments?
 Or spontaneous mountaintop adventures?
-The answer lies in your values; there is no ‘right’ – her advice has been so freeing for me.
+The answer lies in your values; there is no ‘right’ – and that advice has been so freeing for me.
 I hope that, in amongst all the other idiotic stuff out there, it might be for you as well.